bringauto/mission-module/README.md

 # Introduction

-The module is a part of the BringAuto in-house [Fleet Protocol](https://drive.google.com/file/d/1LYX23FhOn9n67qt3apTscwstsx48Spzi/view), which provides communication between a car and a cloud.
+The Mission Module is a core module of the BringAuto in-house [Fleet Protocol](https://drive.google.com/file/d/1LYX23FhOn9n67qt3apTscwstsx48Spzi/view) for communication between a car and a cloud.

-This specific module provides communication between Fleet Management (an application giving control over the car's mission to the end user) and the Autonomy device - the driving component of the car.
+It provides communication between Fleet Management (an application giving control over the car's mission to the end user) and the Autonomy device - the driving component of the car.

-For a detailed description of the inner workings of the module, see the [Mission Module documentation](./docs/mission_module.md).
+For a detailed description of the inner workings, see the [Mission Module documentation](./docs/mission_module.md).

+# Identification and supported devices

+The Mission Module is identified by a module number (module ID) `1`.
+Below are listed the supported devices.

+## Autonomy Device

+The device drives the car according to the current mission (list of stops with names and positions).

+### Device identification
+- device type: 0
+- device role: `driving`

 # Dependencies